 The evolution of the service desk reveals itself on a curve that contrasts the volume of contacts with the cost of resolution.
 Avoiding any contact, of course, costs the least while escalating the ticket drives the cost higher.
 Over the last decade, the peak of that curve shifted to the left, reflecting a lower cost of resolution.
 This is one of several metrics that reflect the impact of new service desk technologies.

-According to research from HDI and Gartner, first-level resolution (FLR) rates sat at 64% in 2017, jumped to 71% in 2018, and improved again to 74% by 2019—a 10% increase in two years.
+According to research from several sources, first-level resolution (FLR) rates sat at 64% in 2017, jumped to 71% in 2018, and improved again to 74% by 2019—a 10% increase in two years.
 Today, four out of five contacts are answered in less than 30 seconds, and customer satisfaction hovers at 82%.

 At the same time, the cost per contact (CPC) rose sharply, from an average of $15.83 in 2018 to $19.80 one year later, reflecting both the skill sets required to resolve calls and a shortage of qualified workers.